IVF treatment – what is it?

 What is IVF treatment?

-When is IVF an option?
+When is in vitro fertilization an option?

 Whether you are a single woman or a couple having IVF treatment, you can choose to use donor sperm for the treatment.